mmport80/JavascriptFinanceBook/manuscript/chapter09.md

 2) Plot the future term structure in 3D over time

-3) Do the same calculation with the  Black Scholes formula analytically instead of numerically
+3) Do the same calculation with the Black Scholes formula analytically instead

 4) Plot the differences between the numerical and analytical results